 Dr. Eddie Fuller - Transplant nephrologist

-From left: Ron Falk, MD, Randy Detwiler, MD, Karin True, MD, Eddie Fuller, MD, Maria Ferris, MD, MPH, PhD
+From left: Ron Falk, MD, Randy Detwiler, MD, Karin True, MD, Eddie Fuller, MD, Pankaj Jawa, MD,

 Six months of the fellowship are dedicated to clinical electives and/or training in clinical research.
 The UNC Kidney Center has numerous mentors and resources to assist in the identification of a research project early in the fellowship.
 Though the emphasis of the fellowship is on clinical transplant training all fellows are expected to present results of their research at a national meeting and to ultimately publish their results.